MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)

 ## Default configurations
 An example business unit structure is depicted below.
 Marketing contributor users only have access to customer profiles that are owned by their business unit team.
-For example, if a user creates a segment with all customers, then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
+For example, if a marketing contributor user creates a segment with all customers, then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
+All other Customer Insights roles have access to all customer profiles in Customer Insights regardless of owning business unit.

+Segments and measures can be viewed, edited, and deleted by other users in the business unit of the user that owns the items, and parent business units.

 ![Example of a BU structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)
 *Example of a BU structure with the Org parent business unit at the top and child BUs A to D below*